Tyler Cameron Wants His Best Friend To Be The Next ‘Bachelor’

-America fell in love the handsome and impressively with Tyler Cameron during Hannah Brown’s season of The Bachelorette.
+America fell in love with the handsome and impressive Tyler Cameron during Hannah Brown’s season of The Bachelorette.
 Although his connection with Brown was slower to grow than some of the rest, their chemistry was obvious.
 As the season progressed, Brown’s feelings for him intensified as she got to know him better.
 Eventually, he ended up in the final two.
-Unfortunately, Brown sent him home brokenhearted because she had stronger feeling for his competitor, Jed Wyatt, according to Showbiz Cheatsheet.
+Unfortunately, Brown sent him home brokenhearted because she had stronger feelings for his competitor, Jed Wyatt, according to Showbiz Cheatsheet.

 Wyatt, a budding musician from Nashville, proposed to Brown with a song.
 She thought she was finally going to get the happily ever after she had fought so hard for.
 However, it was later revealed that Wyatt’s primary intention of going on the show wasn’t to find love, but rather to boost his music career.
 He even had a girlfriend waiting for him back home who thought that she was going to get back together with him when he returned.
 When Brown found out this information, she cut off the engagement.